 - 38. A number of CFPP units in the Philippines are located in coastal areas or along rivers because these are fired with imported coal, requiring access for ships to transfer coal, and because these are required to power economic activities in many coastal-based urban and rural settlements in the three major islands.
 A just energy transition should consider the socioeconomic impacts to these coastal communities and must be able to ensure that economic activities and service delivery in these areas are sustained, if not enhanced. - 39.
 On a macro level, a managed shift away from coal would also result in shifts in labor force, job availability (type and location), as well as the type of human capital development needs of the Philippines.
 This includes the transition out of coal, but also the transition into RE, which needs a skilled workforce available to support planned investments in RE.
 There can also be opportunities of new types of businesses and supply chains. - 40.
-Women and other marginalized groups-minority ethnic groups, rural communities, and youth, are particularly at risk.
+Marginalized groups-minority ethnic groups, rural communities, and youth, are particularly at risk.
 Differentiated and contextual approaches are needed to account for this and identify opportunities to address challenges such as gender inequality through the transition.
 Enabling a gender-just energy transition in the Philippines requires a diverse talent pool.
-The Philippines maintains full parity in senior officer and technical workers, though women's income is just 71.6% that of men.
-44 Encouraging women to pursue careers in traditionally maledominated fields and providing them with education and training opportunities can help access higher-paying jobs.
+The Philippines maintains full parity in senior officer and technical workers, though women's income is just 71.6% that of men.44 Encouraging women to pursue careers in traditionally male-dominated fields and providing them with education and training opportunities can help access higher-paying jobs.
 The Philippines is ranked 19th in the World Economic Forum's (WEF) Global Gender Gap Index report (GGGR) in 2022, deemed the most gender-equal country in Asia, yet challenges remain.
 The Gender Gap Index measures gender equality based on the following factors: economic participation and opportunity, educational attainment, health and survival, and political empowerment.
-While the Philippines scored best in educational attainment with a score of 0.999, it fared worst in political empowerment, with a score of 0.409.
-45 - 41.
-According to the Philippines Statistics Authority, women outweigh men in literacy level, school enrollment and completion as well as high school and college graduation.
-46 As of February 2022 tertiary education enrollment data shows (i) 2,046,648 women against 1,596,870 men; and (ii) women are disproportionately enrolled in the science, technology, engineering, arts and mathematics (STEAM) and non-STEAM/other fields.
-Women made up 686,379 of the STEAM students versus 811,784 men, and 1,360,269 of the non-STEAM fields compared to only 785,086 men.
-Disparity is also obvious in the number of tertiary education graduates, where women considerably outnumber men in majors such as business administration, education and training, and medical and allied fields.
-At the same time men double the number of tertiary education graduates for engineering and technology (24,765 women against 50,692 men) and information technology (IT) related disciplines (19,034 women and 28,332 men).
-While women made majority of the technical vocational education and training (TVET) graduates in the country as of November
+While the Philippines scored best in educational attainment with a score of 0.999, it fared worst in political empowerment, with a score of 0.409.45 - 41.
+According to the Philippines Statistics Authority, women outweigh men in literacy level, school enrollment and completion as well as high school and college graduation.46 As of February 2022 tertiary education enrollment data shows (i) 2,046,648 women against 1,596,870 men; and (ii) women are disproportionately enrolled in the science, technology, engineering, arts and mathematics (STEAM) and non-STEAM/other fields.
+Women made up 686,379 of the STEAM students versus 811,784 men, and 1,360,269 of the non-STEAM fields compared to only 785,086